Increasing Memorial Partakers

 Quite contrary to the expectation and teachings of the Governing Body, after an initial rapid decrease, the number of partakers remained constant for almost 40 years.
 Since 2007, there has been a surge in partakers.
 This followed the removal of the 1935 close for the calling, with the statement, "we cannot set a specific date for when the calling of Christians to the heavenly hope ends." (w07 May 1 p.31)

-This is despite the Watchtower questioning the number of newly anointed and their legitimacy, and describing them as potentially emotionally troubled, the number continues to rise.
+Despite Watchtower questioning the number of newly anointed and their legitimacy, and describing them as potentially emotionally troubled, the number continues to rise.

 "Memorial partakers.
 This is the number of baptized individuals who partake of the emblems at the Memorial worldwide.
 Does this total represent the number of anointed ones on earth?
 Not necessarily.
 A number of factors — including past religious beliefs or even mental or emotional imbalance — might cause some to assume mistakenly that they have the heavenly calling.
 We thus have no way of knowing the exact number of anointed ones on earth; nor do we need to know."
 Watchtower 2011 Aug 15 p.22